How to Find and Change Your WordPress Login URL

 This plugin will keep you logged in by default.
 After activating this plugin, navigate to Settings > Remember Me:

 You can now make Remember Me the default login for all users or specific accounts only.
-You can also specify the maximum number of days that WordPress should keep the user logged in.
+You can also specify the maximum number of days that WordPress should keep the current user logged in.

-How to Change the WordPress Login Page
+How to Change Your WordPress Login URL

 Security is a massive concern for most website owners.
 However, WordPress is a particularly attractive target for hackers.
 If an attacker manages to exploit a vulnerability in WordPress, they could potentially use the same attack against over 40 percent of the web.